mtsanovv/ShootThis-Web/README.md

 - By default, this uses http, which is EXTREMELY insecure BECAUSE PASSWORDS ARE SENT IN PLAINTEXT.
 ALWAYS USE HTTPS WHENEVER SENDING PLAINTEXT PASSWORDS!
 ```
 7. In order to have everything operational, you need to set up the backend, following the instructions.
 [ShootThis-Backend](https://github.com/mtsanovv/ShootThis-Backend)
 8. **There is the chance of having bruteforce attempts on login.
-Thus, you need to set up a firewall filtering packets on login and game server as well).**
+Thus, you need to set up a firewall filtering packets on login and game server as well.**

 ## Important notes
 - The SQL file included contains the structure of the database that is used for ShootThis **and it is required by both the frontend and the backend.**